Chapter 10.15

 C. A vehicle parked or left standing upon a street where the use of the street is necessary for the cleaning, repair, or construction of the street or for the installation of underground utilities or where the use of the street is authorized for a purpose other than the normal flow of traffic or where the use of the street is necessary for the movement of equipment, articles, or structures of unusual size, and parking would prohibit or interfere with such use or movement.
 However, signs giving notice that a vehicle may be removed must be placed at least 24 hours before the removal.
 (1991 code § 8-4.21)

 Article II.
-Downtown Area Parking
+Private Parking Facilities

 10.15.200 Definitions.

-Business hours means the period from one hour before a business is open for customers until the business’ closing time for customers.
+Business hours means the period from one hour before a business is open for customers until the business’s closing time for customers.
 For parking spaces designated for users of automated teller machines, employee, tenant or other noncustomer reserved parking, business hours means 24 hours a day unless otherwise specified by signage in the off-street parking lot.

 Notice of a parking fee means a written document affixed to a vehicle which notifies the vehicle driver of a mail-in parking fee that is due as a result of unauthorized parking in an off-street parking lot.